dr2lopez/yang-provenance/draft-ietf-opsawg-yang-provenance.md

     +-- contents?          <anydata>
 ~~~

-Unlike the first enclosing method, in this second enclosing method the provenance leaf is added by augmenting a structure (/inotenv:envelope).
+Unlike the first enclosing method, in this second enclosing method the provenance leaf is added by augmenting a structure (/iypn:envelope).
 The provenance leaf is inserted before the contents leaf.
 This ordering is important because the provenance signature MUST cover the content of the notification but MUST NOT include itself in the signature computation.
 This ensures the signature remains valid and verifiable.
 YANG augmented structures typically respect the convention that the anydata node, when present, should appear as the last element in the structure.
 Therefore, any newly augmented elements are automatically placed before it.

 ### YANG Module

 The "ietf-yp-provenance" module augments "ietf-yp-notification" module {{I-D.ietf-netconf-notif-envelope}} adding the provenance leaf to the notification envelope structure.
-It also adds the notification-provenance capability to allow clients to discover if provenance signatures are supported.
+It also adds the 'notification-provenance' capability to allow clients to discover if provenance signatures are supported.

 ~~~
-<CODE BEGINS> file "ietf-yp-provenance@2025-05-09.yang"
+<CODE BEGINS> file "ietf-yp-provenance@2026-06-30.yang"
 module ietf-yp-provenance {
   yang-version 1.1;
   namespace